dodu94/mctools/README.md

 		The majority of the comments contained in the material section will be eliminated Often in the c-model there are two 'END OF MATERIAL SECTION' comment lines.
 The one in middle MUST be canceled for the script to work.

 4) 'rd':  it is to reduce the density of the MCNP cell by a factor given by the user.
-Modified filed written in a file named as "InputFile + '[Reduced_Density]'".
+Modified filed written in a file named as "InputFile + '[Reduced_Density_FACTOR]'".

 	ADDITIONAL OPTIONS:
 		' -i <inputfile> '